jennifertrin/OnboardNFTAlgorand/README.md

 ## Campaigns

 An artist?
 Collector?
 Educator?
 Developer?
-You can be everything and anything on Algorand and work with NFT Cloud.
-The campaigns
+You can be everything and anything on Algorand and work with NFT Space.
+The campaigns aim to connect NFT Space to the entire ecosystem.

 ### Phase 1: Artist Engagement